-A technique where the rope passes over or through an anchor or multiple anchors and is secured so that the rope remains stationary.
-The operator connects to one part of the rope using one or more friction-based adjustment elements and can ascend, descend and move laterally along the rope whilst it remains stationary at the anchor.
+A technique where the rope is secured to an anchor or multiple anchors so that the rope remains stationary.
+The operator connects to the rope using one or more friction-based elements and can ascend, move around the tree and descend whilst the rope remains stationary at the anchor.

-An SRT system can also consist of two parallel sections of rope in order to enable a friction hitch or a mechanical device to be secured around both parts simultaneously.
-This could be a single rope doubled over and secured to prevent separation, two independently anchored lines or two independently acting lines.
+An SRT system can also consist of two parallel sections of rope in order to allow a friction hitch or a mechanical device to be secured around both parts simultaneously.
+This system could be a single rope doubled over and secured to prevent separation, two independently anchored lines or two independently acting lines.